Integration Guide

 "more"stubs - No built-in way to expand stubs without OAuth

-- Rate limited to 10 req/min without auth
+- Before the shutdown, unauthenticated access was limited to roughly 10 req/min

 import praw